Clara-Musyoka/alx-system_engineering-devops/0x00-shell_basics/README.md

 Readme to print absolute path in linux
 Task 2 is abot=ut finding list in current directory task 3 is about going back to home directory
+Task 4 to list in long format